thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity list

+{% if docsPrefix == null %}
 This alias allows you to display multiple entities.
+It can be devices, assets, entity views, tenants, customers, dashboards, users or edges.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+This alias allows you to display multiple entities.
 It can be devices, assets, entity views, tenants, customers, dashboards, users, data converters, integrations, scheduler events, blob entities, roles or edges.
+{% endif %}

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entity list" filter type.
 Then choose the entities type and specify entities whose data you want to display on the widget.